 How much does conveyancing cost?

-Conveyancing costs are an important part to factor into the house-move equation, along with other known costs including the final purchase price, Stamp Duty and estate agent’s fees.
+Conveyancing fees are an important part to factor into the house-move equation, along with other known costs including the final purchase price, Stamp Duty and estate agent’s fees.
 Unsurprisingly, every buyer who approaches us about a house purchase (or sale, for that matter) asks about conveyancing costs early in our discussions.

 There is no ‘one size fits all’ response to this question as the accuracy of our answer will depend on a whole range of variables, some of which will be unknown in those early stages.
 Every solicitor will need to review the transaction in detail before confirming a final cost.
 We have to discover how many exceptional or extra costs are likely to be incurred and what, if any, payments to third parties (Disbursements) we will be required to pay on your behalf during the process in order to complete the transaction.